RohanAthul/personal-productivity-suite/Deutsch Vocabulary Learning Assistant/README.md

-# 🇩🇪 Deutsch Vocabulary Manager
+# 🇩🇪 Deutsch Vocabulary Learning Assistant

 A Streamlit app for building and quizzing yourself on a personal German vocabulary database, backed by MongoDB.